-All signatures for Registered Mail[TM], Insured Mail over \$200, Certified Mail[TM], COD Mail, Express Mail[®], Signature Confirmation[TM], Return Receipt for Merchandise, and other signature services will be captured on PS Form 3849, Delivery Notice/Reminder/Receipt, which will be linked to the mailpiece and serve as the delivery record.
-Delivery records from electronic record management offices will be stored electronically and will be accessible via the Postal Service[TM] Intranet or by using PS Form 3811-A. Delivery records from offices using manual record management will be manually stored according to local office procedures.
+All signatures for Registered Mail[TM], Insured Mail over \$500, Certified Mail[TM], COD Mail, Priority Mail Express[®], Signature Confirmation[TM], Return Receipt for Merchandise, and other signature services will be captured on PS Form 3849, Delivery Notice/Reminder/Receipt, which will be linked to the mailpiece and serve as the delivery record.
+Delivery records from electronic record management offices will be stored electronically and will be accessible via the Postal Service[TM] Intranet.
+Delivery records from offices using manual record management will be manually stored according to local office procedures.